Heegaard structure respects complicated JSJ decompositions: Boundary slopes of surfaces that meet the 2-skeleton normally

 \begin{proof} Consider a tetrahedron, $\Delta$.
 Let $\alpha$ denote a component of $A \cap \bdy \Delta$, and $\beta$ a component of $B \cap \bdy \Delta$.
 Since $A$ and $B$ intersect minimally, we may assume each normal arc of $\alpha$ and $\beta$ is a straight line segment.

 As $A$ and $B$ are compatible, there is an isotopy $\alpha_t$ from $\alpha$ to a normal loop $\alpha'$ in $\bdy \Delta$ that is disjoint from $\beta$.
 We can choose such an isotopy that interpolates the intersections with the 1-skeleton and so that for all $t$, each normal arc of $\alpha_t$ is a straight line segment.
 Furthermore, by adjusting the rate of interpolation, we may assume that the isotopy is in general position.
-Let $\{t_i\}$ denote the critical values of $|\alpha_t \cap \beta|$.
+Let $\{t_i\}$ denote the critical values of $\alpha_t \cap \beta$, i.e.~the values of $t$ such that $\alpha_t$ and $\beta$ do not intersect transversely on $\partial \Delta$.
 It follows that for each $i$, $\alpha_{t_i} \cap \beta$ includes a point of the 1-skeleton.
 Let $\eta_t$ denote the difference between the number of positive and negative intersection points of $\alpha_t$ and $\beta$, when their intersection is in general position.

 Just before (or after) $t_i$, $\alpha_t$ meets $\beta$ as in Figure \ref{f:PositiveNegativeCancellation}.
 Here we see two intersections, one of each normal sign, of $\alpha_t \cap \beta$ which cancel as $t$ increases through $t_i$.
 It follows that $\eta_{t_i-\epsilon}=\eta_{t_i+\epsilon}$.
 As $\alpha' \cap \beta=\emptyset$, we conclude $\eta_t$ is zero for all non-critical $t$.
 It follows that there are an equal number of positive and negative normal signs on the intersections of $\alpha$ and $\beta$ on $\partial \Delta$.